iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

 Review and Resolution
 ^^^^^^^^^^^^^^^^^^^^^

-GEPs are discussed in #general/geps topic.
-The possible paths of the status of GEPs are as follows:
+GEPs are discussed in #general/geps.
+The possible paths of the status of GEPs are as
+follows:

 .. image:: /_static/gep-process.png